 This hour-long video offers insight into the history and legacy of the federal Indian Boarding School system.
 In it we learn about the devastating impact of the goals of the era – to ‘kill the Indian, save the man.’
 We also hear stories from survivors about the long road of healing and recovery we are still on today.

 ‘It’s cultural genocide’: inside the fight to stop a pipeline on tribal lands

 In late 2015, the U.S. Army Corps of Engineers published a draft of its plan to approve the Dakota Access pipeline that subsequently led to one of the most widely publicized demonstrations from Native Americans fighting for their rights to preserve their lands and their history.
 People around the country stood with the Standing Rock Sioux Tribe as they fought to protect themselves, their lands, and their treaty rights.
-Writer Sheila Regan recounts how today that legacy continues as the Ojibwe people stand in opposition to the Land 3 pipeline in Minnesota.
+Writer Sheila Regan recounts how today that legacy continues as the Ojibwe people stand in opposition to the Line 3 pipeline in Minnesota.